skcode0/saai/README.md

 ## Conclusion
 - We can either use `augmented v2` or `augmented v3`. `V2` generalized the best out of the above-mentioned models.
 However, it still struggled with minority labels like 'grief'.
 If we want the model to at least recognize all labels, `v3` is preferred.
 For this project, I will be using `v2`, as grief is a sentiment that is often very specific to certain conversations.
 - Please do note the models I have trained are NOT even close to being the best sentiment analysis model.
-There still a lot of improvements to be had.
+There's still a lot of improvements to be had.
 Here are some of the things I would try to produce better results:
   1. Get more (quality) data, especially for minority labels
     - Not only does this help solve imbalanced dataset problem, but it also helps the model to predict more correct labels
   2. Use different data augmentation techniques to improve model performance by 1-2% (ymmv) and make your model(s) more robust